“Mama needs a drink!” Is it time to rethink our drinking?

 How many times have I joked with little ones nearby “Mama needs a drink”?
 How about the cooler for a day at a backyard picnic; filled to the brim with juice boxes nestled in next to “mommy’s cider” and ‘daddy’s beer”?

 Have I made it seem like I use alcohol to manage my stress?
-Have I romanticised alcohol for my children?
+Have I romanticized alcohol for my children?
 Does fun need to be equated with a stocked cooler?

 I see it on TV, read it in the media and hear it in my social circles.
 Alcohol is the reward for getting through another day as a parent.